 - Additional tasks that require access to materials, equipment or supplies only accessible in the building may be identified.

-- Install physical barriers, such as clear plastic sneeze guards, where feasible.
+- May install physical barriers, such as clear plastic sneeze guards, where feasible.

 - Comply with all requirements for libraries set forth by MIDHHS and MIOSHA, including any applicable limits on library capacity and any requirements that patrons wear face coverings.